vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 However, above decomposition does not explicitly prove how the individual components behave.
 So, it is no prove of the proposed dilemma.

+## What is bias variance decomposition in case of linear regression?
 There is a ["Deriving the final identity" section in "Linear Regression and the  Bias Variance Tradeoff"](https://people.eecs.berkeley.edu/~jegonzal/assets/slides/linear_regression.pdf), which attempts an estimate of the variance term, but I think it contains a mistake in the calculation.